open-telemetry/opentelemetry-operator/docs/api.md

         <td>string</td>
         <td>
           reason is a unique, this should be a short, machine understandable string that gives the reason for condition's last transition.
-If it reports "ResizeStarted" that means the underlying persistent volume is being resized.<br/>
+If it reports "Resizing" that means the underlying persistent volume is being resized.<br/>
         </td>
         <td>false</td>